vmware-archive/concourse-pipeline-samples/email-with-attachments/README.md

 # Emails with file attachments in Concourse pipelines
 This is an example of a Concourse pipeline that sends emails with file attachments by leveraging the [Nodemailer Node.js package](https://nodemailer.com/).

-To add it to your pipeline, extract [this project](https://github.com/pivotalservices/concourse-pipeline-samples/tree/master/email-with-attachments) from github and add the following files to your pipeline scripts and tasks directory:
+To add it to your pipeline, extract [this project](https://github.com/pivotalservices/concourse-pipeline-samples/tree/master/email-with-attachments) from github and copy the following files to your pipeline scripts and tasks directory:
 - [send-email.yml](https://github.com/pivotalservices/concourse-pipeline-samples/blob/master/email-with-attachments/ci/tasks/send-email.yml)
 - [send-email.js](https://github.com/pivotalservices/concourse-pipeline-samples/blob/master/email-with-attachments/ci/scripts/send-email.js)